pointlesspun/heroku-test/readme.md

 This directory contains the back-end code for Laurette van Zanten's thesis experiment.
 The experiment is based on a game which communicates the results to a back-end server.
 The back-end server is a Node.Js/Express stack with a MySQL or Postgres database adapter.

-## Changelog 11 May 2020

-* Removed the separate servers (postgres-server and mysql-server) in favor of one server (server.js)
-* Changed timestamps in the schema to real values.
-* Renamed 'session' to 'scene' in the db schema.
-* Updated the readme.
-* SQLite3 has been deprecated.

 ## Dependencies & Configuration

 The following steps need to be taken in order to run the back-end server:

+* Clone the project from https://github.com/pointlesspun/laurette-back-end-ref

 * To run the back end make sure node-js, npm, mysql and/or postgres are installed.
+Visual studio code is highly recommend.

-* Perform an NPM install in the root directory of the project.
+* Perform an NPM install in the root directory of the project (type `npm install` on the command line).

 * Create a database.
   * MySql: Log in to the MySql server.
 Run mysql.exe in the bin  directory.
 Use the -U and -P parameters for the user / password.